How to Clean an Induction Hob: Quick & Easy Steps for a Sparkling Finish

 Method 2: Hob Scraper

-- Wipe clean and polish.
+- Wipe the area clean and polish for a smooth shine.

 Method 3: Specialist Hob Cleaner